Predictions from $s$-process AGB models of the isotopic variations of zirconium and neodymium for comparison to bulk meteorites: Results and discussion

-The two models corresponding to 2.5 \msun\ stars at $Z=0.014$, $M_{\rm mixed}= 2 \times 10^{-3}$ \msun\ and $N_\mathrm{ov}$=2 and 3, with close to zero and zero ratios (indicated by asterixes in Table~\ref{tab:models0p014}) are special because they produce excesses in \iso{96}Zr relative to, e.g., \iso{94}Zr and to solar, rather than the depletions typical of the $s$ process.
+The two models corresponding to 2.5 \msun\ stars at $Z=0.014$, $M_{\rm mixed}= 2 \times 10^{-3}$ \msun\ and $N_\mathrm{ov}$=2 and 3, with close to zero and zero ratios, respectively (indicated by asterisks in Table~\ref{tab:models0p014}) are special because they produce excesses in \iso{96}Zr relative to, e.g., \iso{94}Zr and to solar, rather than the depletions typical of the $s$ process.
 These excesses are again produced early during the AGB evolution when the \iso{13}C nuclei are ingested in the following thermal pulse.
 In these models, the neutron density is high enough in these phases to activate the \iso{95}Zr branching point, unlike the typical $s$-process Zr signature.
 In the most extreme case, we even obtain a positive $\varepsilon$\iso{96}Zr.
-While this type of AGB signature has not been observed in any stardust SiC grains from AGB stars so far, we show it here as it is possible that some grains with \iso{96}Zr excesses may have been misclassified as supernova grains, and/or that other types of AGB grains may have carried this signature in the early Solar System\footnote{We did not include 2 \msun, $Z=0.014$ models with $N_\mathrm{ov}$=2 in this paper, which also present such an effect, even much more pronounced with excesses in \iso{96}Zr of a factor of $\sim$3 relative to \iso{94}Zr and to solar and $\varepsilon$\iso{96}Zr up to +1000.
-We do not discuss these models here because the strong \iso{13}C ingestion may affect the energy generation and the stellar structure \cite{bazan93} and more investigation is needed.}
+While this type of AGB signature has not been observed in any stardust SiC grains from AGB stars so far, we show it here as it is possible that some grains with \iso{96}Zr excesses may have been misclassified as supernova grains, and/or that other types of AGB grains may have carried this signature in the early Solar System\footnote{We did not include 2 \msun, $Z=0.014$ models with $N_\mathrm{ov}$=2 in this paper, which also present such an effect, even much more pronounced with excesses in \iso{96}Zr of a factor of $\sim$3 relative to \iso{94}Zr and to solar and $\varepsilon$\iso{96}Zr reaching almost +1000.
+We do not discuss these models here because the strong \iso{13}C ingestion may affect the energy generation and the stellar structure \cite{bazan93}.
+More investigation is needed, which we cannot do with our current stellar structure code because it does not include the \iso{13}C pocket (as this is added later in the post-processing), nor the \iso{13}C($\alpha$,n)\iso{16}C reaction, because it does not normally produce significant energy.}.

-Overall, higher metallicities result in higher ratios, and the maximum values are reached with the highest $N_\mathrm{ov}$=4 values.
-The maximum value reached with the $M_{\rm mixed}$ = 1 $\times 10^{-3}$ \msun\ is $\sim$7, which is lower than the target at $\sim$10.
-Values higher than $\sim$7 can be reached by further decreasing the value of $M_{\rm mixed}$.
-For example, the SL 3 \msun\ models at each metallicity calculated with $M_{\rm mixed}$ = 5 $\times 10^{-4}$ \msun\ confirm the trend that decreasing the $M_{\rm mixed}$ parameter the ratio increases if $Z=0.02$ or 0.03, e.g., up to 8.
-Overall, the models with the highest ratios are those with metallicity higher than solar, high $N_\mathrm{ov}$, and small $M_{\rm mixed}$.
+Overall, higher metallicities result in higher ratios, and the maximum values are reached with the highest values of $N_\mathrm{ov}$ and the lowest values of $M_{\rm mixed}$.
+The maximum value of 13 is reached by the 3 \msun\ $Z=0.03$ model with $N_\mathrm{ov}$=4 and $M_{\rm mixed}$ = 5 $\times 10^{-4}$ \msun, whose predictions are generally still compatible with presolar grain data and Ba stars observations.